Qolore7/moonshadow/README.md

 # Issues

-If you find an issue, you can see if it is already on the list of [known issues](HELP.md), which also documents solutions and workarounds.
+SUPPORT FOR MODIFIED LISTS WILL NOT BE GIVEN!

-For issues that aren't yet [known](HELP.md), you can provide details in the [Moonshadow Github](https://github.com/Qolore7/moonshadow/issues).
-Please provide as much info as you can (screenshots are great).
+If you find an issue, please provide details in the [Moonshadow Github](https://github.com/Qolore7/moonshadow/issues) or in the [Viva New Vegas](https://discord.gg/DhX5S27) Discord server.
+Please provide as much info as you can.

-Support is offered in the [Viva New Vegas](https://discord.gg/DhX5S27) Discord server.

-Thanks to [Guitarninja2](https://github.com/Lost-Outpost/dragonborn/commits?author=Guitarninja2) for the ReadMe format taken from their wonderful [Dragonborn](https://github.com/Lost-Outpost/dragonborn) modlist
+Thanks to [Guitarninja2](https://github.com/Lost-Outpost/dragonborn/commits?author=Guitarninja2) for the read-me format taken from their wonderful [Dragonborn](https://github.com/Lost-Outpost/dragonborn) modlist.